Muzietto/transformerz/README.md

 Why's that?
 The `mtl` library features transformers which implement a lot of each other's interfaces.
 This allows to invoke operations with little care about which layer of the monad pile we're in.

-I believe that, in order to understand this complicated matter, it's better to start by keeping the various layers clearly separated and use `lift` consciously whenever we need one or another operation.
+I believe that in order to understand this complicated matter, it's better to start by keeping the various layers clearly separated and use `lift` consciously whenever we need one or another operation.

 This project is presented at [Understanding monad transformers: mastery is in the details](https://faustinelli.wordpress.com/2015/09/20/understanding-monad-transformers-mastery-is-in-the-details/)